 Just because your teen girl has a small bedroom doesn't mean that she can't have the frilly canopy bed of her dreams.
 Most teens prefer a contemporary look which works very well in a small space.
 However if your teen likes a more traditional or eclectic look, that can work too.

 The trick to making the most of a small room is to keep proportion in mind.
-If your teen loves curvy lines and lots of fluff, let her have the canopy bed but keep other furniture clean and simple.
+If your teen loves curvy lines and lots of fluff, let her have the canopy bed frame, but keep other furniture clean and simple.
 Choose softer colors and smaller prints to balance the amount of frill.

 If your teen loves modern, let them have some bold colors and patterns to bring life to contemporary's clean lines.
 There's nothing wrong with a bit of bling.

 Furniture that can function in more ways than one is very useful in small teenage bedrooms.
 If your teen has a television in their bedroom, hang it on the wall instead of placing it on a dresser or stand.
-If your teen has a large closet, he or she can possibly do without a dresser and/or wardrobe.
+If your teen has a large closet, they can possibly do without a dresser and/or wardrobe.
 Stash seasonal clothing in under bed storage, and use wall-mounted shelving instead of stand-alone bookcases.

 Sofa and day beds can often work well in teen rooms.
 No, your teen probably won't fold the bed away every day but the seating will be there when they need or want it.
 Regardless of what they sleep on, just be sure you provide your teen's growing body with plenty of nighttime support.